 Only one request per year allowed

-If an individual has already exercised their right in the last 12 months, the statutory regime does not technically allow their later request.
+If an individual has already exercised their right in the last 12 months, the statutory regime does not technically allow their later request (though note, employees will be allowed to make two under the new proposed regime).
 However, bear in mind that simply not engaging with employees because of this or another technicality may not necessarily be the most productive way forward and could lead to a breakdown in relations with the employee in question.

 What types of request could be made?